hasura/graphql-engine/docs/graphql/manual/security-disclosure/index.rst

 We’re extremely grateful for security researchers and users that report vulnerabilities to the Hasura community.
 All reports are thoroughly investigated by the project's maintainers.

-To report a security issue, please email us at build@hasura.io with all the details, attaching all necessary information.
+To report a security issue, please email us at build@hasura.io with all the details, attaching all the necessary information.

 When should I report a vulnerability?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^